Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

 ## For Reviewers: Key Admin Pages

-Suggest starting with the Assignment Docs page as your primary guide during the review process.
+The application includes admin pages built into the core app that can be accessed via URL or the sidebar navigation. **Suggest starting with the Assignment Docs page** as your primary guide during the review process.
 This document explains what was built as it pertains to the take-home assignment and provides the best way to confirm functionality.

 ### Assignment Docs Page (Suggested Starting Point)
 - **Purpose:** Comprehensive documentation of how the application satisfies LaunchDarkly technical exercise requirements